 So, let’s look at how to apply value pricing in this new digital world.

-Many UK businesses will be affected by Making Tax Digital (MTD) for VAT, HMRC’s plan to bring UK tax into the digital age.
-They’ll need to be using online software so they can be compliant.
+Many UK businesses are affected by Making Tax Digital (MTD) for VAT, HMRC’s plan to bring UK tax into the digital age.
+It’s important they use online software so they’re compliant.
 So, the first thing you need to do is get all your clients who are not currently set up on QuickBooks to move across.

 This represents a huge opportunity when you understand value pricing.

-I’ve carried out many surveys over the last 4 years and discovered some interesting facts about how the profession prices moving clients to a cloud accounting system.
+I’ve carried out many surveys over the past few years and discovered some interesting facts about how the profession prices moving clients to a cloud accounting system.
 I’ve surveyed thousands of accountants and bookkeepers.
 When I ask how much is charged for moving clients across to a cloud accounting system (assuming the books and records are up to date and reconciled) I find:

 - 30 - 40% of respondents don’t charge for this service.
 They do it for free.